claudioth/obstally/README.md

   (will not wait for first switch/preview event)
 * connection to OBS is monitored and will try to reconnect if lost
 * start order is uncritical, OBS can be (re-)started anytime
+* if not connected all CAM LEDs are switched on
 * (optional) connection status can be visualized by an extra LED

 ## LED colors